n2coder/ML-Assignment-2/README.md

 - **Target Variable:** 'diagnosis' (M = Malignant, B = Benign).

 ## c.
 Models Used and Comparison Table
-The following 6 models were implemented and evaluated using the same dataset[cite: 33, 69]:
+The following 6 models were implemented and evaluated using the same dataset:

 | ML Model Name       |   Accuracy |    AUC |   Precision |   Recall |     F1 |    MCC |
 |:--------------------|-----------:|-------:|------------:|---------:|-------:|-------:|